 - The B.C.
 Ministry of Education recognizes the new school application to offer an educational program beginning in September

-- The school will be fully inspected in October, and expects, upon successful completion of the inspection, to be issued BC Ministry of Education receive full certification shortly thereafter
+- The school will be fully inspected in October, and expects, upon successful completion of the inspection, to be issued BC Ministry of Education certification shortly thereafter

 - Operation as a B.C. certified school prior to September 1 is prohibited.

 - The Application for Interim Certification (DOCX) will not be reviewed until the applicant provides an irrevocable letter of credit or surety bond (with the Minister of Finance as beneficiary) in the amount at least $100,000 issued by a bank or surety company in B.C.

 - Depending on a successful review of the Application for Interim Certification (DOCX) submission, the Ministry may grant applicants permission to start marketing the prospective school’s intended opening in September with specific claims stating that: